 Up until thin-screen LCD monitors in recent times, for years and years, we used to watch television and computer screens on cathode ray tube displays (CRT - the old stuff).
 But this took some doing, because CRT screens do not have a linear response.
 Their electron gun has an exponential response curve.
 Meaning, only the brightest signals showed up on the face of the CRT, and dim values simply disappeared.
 Without correction, it was not possible to show tonal data.

 This non-linear CRT response curve was called gamma (gamma is just a Greek letter, used in science like X in algebra).
 Many other things are also called gamma, typically scientific properties used in equations.
-Film gamma for example is a completely different concept, not remotely related in any way to CRT monitor response gamma.
+Film gamma for example is a completely different concept, not remotely related in any way to CRT monitor response gamma (however, both are response curves).

 Earliest television (first NTSC spec in 1941) solved this CRT problem (non-linear response curve) by encoding the transmitted broadcast signal with opposite compensation for the monitor.
 Television stations intentionally boosted the darkest values more, and the brighter values less.
 This was called gamma correction (which is the proper search term).
 The CRT problem was that it showed output response to data X as if it were instead (X to the power of 2.2).
 Because otherwise, the CRT screen images came out unusably dark, only the brightest areas remained.
 So to offset this problem, each data value was first intentionally oppositely encoded using an exponent of 1/2.2.
 This 1/2.2 exponent happens to be numerically near 1/2, so the idea roughly approximates using the square root of all data values (so it will then come out about right).
 This reduces the bright areas more, but then after subsequent amplification, in effect, low values are boosted more than strong values.
 Then when viewing it with the CRT losses, it came out right.